AVM Transaction Format

 What NFT Transfer Output Contains

-An NFT transfer output contains a TypeID
+An NFT transfer output contains a TypeID, GroupID, Payload, Locktime, Threshold, and Addresses.

 Gantt NFT Transfer Output Specification